International laws on the use of force

 - Term 1

-This half unit course running in Term 1 introduces students to the range of international laws which govern war and armed conflict.
-International laws on the use of force form the core content.
-Each seminar will introduce students to mainstream approaches and debates on the use of force before contrasting these with topical and controversial views on the laws on the use of force.
-Student’s will be encouraged to follow current developments and practice while being introduced to the Charter system for collective security and the role of state justifications in the use of force.
+This course introduces students to the range of international laws which govern war and armed conflict.
+International law on the use of force forms the core content.
+Each seminar will introduce students to mainstream approaches and debates on the use of force before contrasting these with topical and controversial views on the law on the use of force.
+Students will be encouraged to follow current developments and practice while being introduced to the Charter system for collective security and the role of state justifications on the use of force.
 The shift, by states, to the use of justifications for force outside of the Charter paradigm will also be looked at throughout the course.
 Key case law from the ICJ, institutional reports (such as the In Larger Freedom Report, Responsibility to Protect and A More Secure World) and recent justifications for force by states will be used to demonstrate controversial and settled aspects of the laws on the use of force.

 Objectives and learning outcomes of the course

 At the end of the course the students will be able to:

 - Identify the international laws on the use of force and their sources;

 - Identify contemporary issues raised by international laws on the use of force;

 - To examine a range of theoretical approaches to international laws on the use of force;

 - Discuss the ways in which the international laws on the use of force engage with broader international legal concepts and practices;